CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the SYS.3.2.3 iOS (for Enterprise) .md

 #### SYS.3.2.3.M25 Using the configuration option for AirPrint (CI)

 On the part of the Apple company, the AirPrint functionality was firmly integrated into the operating system.
 This feature can not be turned on or off.
 The responsible administrators should provide the AirPrint printers released in the institution through a configuration profile to the user.
 Furthermore, when assessing and approving AirPrint printers in the institution, it is recommended that they be integrated into their own network segment.
-Only through its own network segment, it is easily possible to apply for a custom firewall rule through the approval process, to manage the multicast communication on port 5353 (Bonjour, mDNS) within the network segment and the Internet Printing Protocol (IPP) on the limit required IP addresses or network segments.
+Only through its own network segment is it possible to apply for a customized firewall rule through the approval process, to manage the multicast communication on port 5353 (Bonjour, mDNS) within the network segment, and to apply the Internet Printing Protocol (IPP) to the network limit required IP addresses or network segments.
 To do so, it must be ensured that all communication links are always routed through the institution's infrastructure systems.

 #### SYS.3.2.3.M26 No connection with host systems (CI)
 To create a local backup, the device must be connected to iTunes via USB cable or Wi-Fi.
 When using Wi-Fi, an attacker may attempt to unnoticeably perform a man-in-the-middle attack and take control of the information on the device.
 With a local backup, whether encrypted or unencrypted, anyone with host access can make a copy of these files almost unnoticed, then decrypt this copy made and analyze the existing information, especially the user behavior.
 Another risk in linking the iOS-based device to a host (PC or notebook) is the local filing of a valid pairing key on the host.
 An attacker could use the pairing key to extract sensitive information from the iOS-based device for a period of time without knowing the passcode.
 To prevent the named attack scenarios and the loss of sensitive information, the responsible administrators should not be able to connect to host systems.

 #### SYS.3.2.3.M27 Using the configuration option for APN

 This configuration option determines how iOS-based devices connect to the wireless network.
-This means that with wrong settings there is no way to establish a data connection.
+This means that with wrong settings there is no possibility to establish a data connection.
 Currently APN usernames and passwords with up to 64 characters can be defined in the configuration profile.
-By using an institution-based APN, it is possible to limit the possible range of IP addresses and include this restricted IP address range in the firewall rule processes and circuits.
+By using an institution-based APN, it is possible to restrict the possible range of IP addresses and include this restricted IP address range in the firewall rule processes and circuits.

 3 Further information
 ------------------------------